Kong/docs.konghq.com/app/konnect/servicehub/dev-portal/publish.md

 developers.

-Through ServiceHub, you can publish any Service in your catalog and its documentation to the Dev Portal using the default URL.
+Through ServiceHub, you can publish any Service in your catalog and its documentation to the Dev Portal.

 ## Publish a Service